andreagiassi/microservice-rbac-user-management/README.md

 The code has been tested using JUnit and Mockito, H2 in memory database and some standard libraries for the integration tests.

+#### Features

+* Register a new user account
+* Login with standard username & password
+* Retrieve single user account
+* Retrieve the list of all the existing user accounts
+* Update an user account (basic user data, contacts, address)
+* Add or remove a role on an existing user account
+* Delete a user account

 #### Spring Boot Microservice
 The microservice code is based on Java 8 and the popular Spring Boot 2 framework.